discrete-notes/discrete-notes.github.io/_posts/2019-02-11-simulation-1.md

 simpler, typically simple labels.
 For example you decide that every set of labels {$a,b$} is replaced by $a$.
 For this step to be useful you need that:

-* one can compute teh simplification without further communication (e.g. no synchronization with neighbours)
+* one can compute the simplification without further communication (e.g. no synchronization with neighbours)
 * the new labels fit into a language that has good properties, in particular, it is not trivial.